muirheadmaster/knights/README.md

 # Grover Knights

 Welcome to my Knights project!
-We are so glad that you are here.
 <div align="center">
 <img src="https://user-images.githubusercontent.com/42923017/121147835-3d184f00-c80f-11eb-8cc5-a9710f9955fc.png" alt="Knights Photo" width="300">
 </div>

 ## Project Description:
-We explore an implementation of a quantum oracle for knights on a chessboard.
+I explore an implementation of a quantum oracle for knights on a chessboard.
 This project should be a great resource for those seeking to solidify their understanding on implementing quantum oracles, as well as using such oracles within Grover's algorithm.
-We do not require the user to provide any input in the process.
+I do not require the user to provide any input in the process.

 ## Instructions on Running the Project:
 The entirety of the project can be run on a jupyter notebook server, and the content can be accessed at "Knights.ipynb" with a Q# Kernel.